Is it ‘𝘕𝘦𝘸 𝘠𝘦𝘢𝘳, 𝘕𝘦𝘸 𝘚𝘢𝘭𝘦𝘴 𝘑𝘰𝘣’ for you in 2023?

 A common mistake new salespeople make is neglecting the importance of having the correct tone of voice and body language.

-Portraying yourself in the correct manner can completely change the prospect’s opinion of you and your offering and start you off on the right foot.
+Correctly portraying yourself can completely change the prospect’s opinion of you and your offering and start you off on the right foot.

 𝗧𝗼𝗽 𝘁𝗶𝗽: “𝗜𝘁’𝘀 𝗻𝗼𝘁 𝘄𝗵𝗮𝘁 𝘆𝗼𝘂 𝘀𝗮𝘆; 𝗶𝘁’𝘀 𝗵𝗼𝘄 𝘆𝗼𝘂 𝘀𝗮𝘆 𝗶𝘁”.
 Show up to a meeting sounding confident, engaged and enthusiastic.
 Doing so will create a positive and welcoming atmosphere and have the prospect interested from the get-go.